yuzoKe/from-zero-to-python/README.md

 Before this, my only programming experience was with VBA (Excel macros).
 Now, I'm diving into Python with curiosity and I'm very excited.

-I believe the best way to learn is by practicing daily, reviewing consistently, and sharing openly — and that’s exactly what I aim to do here.
+I believe the best way to learn is by practicing daily, reviewing consistently, sharing openly and that’s exactly what I'am doing here.

 ---